bcbi/PredictMD.jl/CONTRIBUTING.md

 gpg: Good signature from "Dilum Aluthge <dilum@aluthge.com>" [ultimate]
 ```

 then you have successfully signed the release, and you may proceed to Step 13.
-However, if you don't see that message, then you have not signed the tag successfully, and you may NOT proceed.
+However, if you see a different message, then you have not signed the tag successfully, and you may NOT proceed.
 At this point, you should [open a new issue](https://github.com/bcbi/PredictMD.jl/issues/new) and mention [@DilumAluthge](https://github.com/DilumAluthge) in the issue body.

 **Step 13:** Temporarily modify the branch protections for the `master` and `develop` branches: